 Service Charges & Fees

-Customer Deposits: Deposits vary and amounts may be increased for each category at the discretion of staff based on poor payment history of the owner or previous tenant.
+Customer Deposits: Customer deposits vary.
+Deposit amounts may be increased for each category at the discretion of staff based on the payment history of either the owner or the previous tenant.

 $132 for residential homeowners